looterz/grimd/README.md

 # Frontend
 #### [reaper](https://github.com/looterz/reaper) is the default web frontend.

 A frontend panel displaying the query log and some statistics is enabled by default.
 You can disable this feature by setting `webpanel = false` in `grimd.toml`.
-By default this panel is hosted on `http://127.0.0.1:8080/frontend`.
+By default this panel is hosted on `http://127.0.0.1:8080/frontend` secured with basic authentication.
+The default username is `admin` and the default password is a random string defined in `grimd.toml`.

 ![reaper-example](http://i.imgur.com/oXLtqSz.png)